 The Sun provides a unique opportunity to study up close the fundamental physical processes that control how a star functions.
 But we have learned that living in close proximity to a star has can have a major impact on the Earth’s atmosphere and magnetic field, and therefore on our lives.
 Many of the Sun’s effects go unnoticed but some, such as the northern lights, are enjoyed by many.

-Lucie’s work on flux ropes was extended through a collaboration to analyse and model the Sun’s seismic activity.
+Lucie’s work on flux ropes is also relevant to the Sun’s seismic activity.
 Over the last decade, it has become well established that beams of particles accelerated during a solar flare can travel into the Sun and produce a sunquake (a short burst of seismic activity analagous to an earthquake).
 This collaboration found that sunquakes can also be triggered during the eruption of magnetic flux ropes.
 The research showed that as a magnetic flux rope accelerates away from the Sun, the rapidly changing magnetic field anchored in the solar surface may play an important role in the onset of the sunquake.
 These results highlight the importance of studying the magnetic field in order to understand how sunquakes are formed.